Olde English (Babydoll) Southdown Lambs

 Looking for some adorable lawn-mowing pets?
 Interested in starting your own flock of babydoll sheep?
-Then you might want to join our waitlist for babydoll lambs.
+Then you might want to join our mailing list for babydoll lambs.
+UPDATE 10/3/24: We are all sold out of last year's lambs and don't currently have any retirement ewes available, but we do have a 1.5 year-old triple-registered black proven ram available for sale for anyone looking to breed this fall.
+Please contact us if you're interested.

 Please note that we are located in Buckingham, PA and cannot transport lambs to you.
-You must come to the farm to pick up your lambs when they are ready for weaning (usually late June to early July).
-We also will not allow lambs to be picked up as "bottle babies" before the 80 day weaning process is complete (except in the case of an orphaned lamb).
+You must come to the farm to pick up your lambs when they are ready for weaning (usually early to mid-July).
+We also will not allow lambs to be picked up as "bottle babies" before the 80 day weaning process is complete (except in the case of an orphaned/rejected lamb).

 Any questions about our waitlist and the process?
 Feel free to email us at hundredfruitfarm@gmail.com.